Skip to main content

 • HTTP only when the framework prefers a URL-based MCP server

-This path fits LangChain, CrewAI, and other MCP runtimes that orchestrate tools programmatically.
+This path fits LangChain, CrewAI, Pydantic AI, the Claude Agent SDK, and custom MCP runtimes that orchestrate tools programmatically in production.

 Self-hosters